samherring99/starsnft/README.md

 - [Remix](https://remix.ethereum.org/)(Online), or [Truffle](https://www.trufflesuite.com/truffle)(CLI) for deployment and minting.

 ## Notes Before Using This Code
--  If you want to create AND HOST your own NFT set using this code: FORK THIS REPOSITORY.
+-  If you want to create AND HOST your own NFT set here using this code: FORK THIS REPOSITORY.
 -  If you want to create your own NFT set and NOT host it here, or if you simply just want to experiment:  CLONE THIS REPOSITORY.

 ## Usage